COOKING DRIED LEGUMES

 - Bring the water to the boil.
 Skim any foam from the surface.
 Reduce the heat and let the pulses gently simmer, uncovered, until they are thoroughly tender.
 Test by taking up one bean/pea and crushing it between your thumb and index finger it should be easily mashed into soft puree (see the recommended minimum cooking times for various legumes in the table below).

 - If you like, you can change the cooking water about halfway of cooking: boil plenty of water in a kettle or pot, quickly drain the pulses, place back in the pan with the new, boiling water and continue cooking until the pulses are done.

 - Drain the pulses and they are ready for serving or using in cooking.

-- Discard the cooking water, it must not be used for cooking.
+- Discard the cooking water, it must not be consumed or used for cooking.

 - After chilling the pulses, you can freeze them in smaller batches for later use.

 |Minimum cooking times for various dried legumes (after pre-soaking)